bathyscapher/Metabarcoding-Pipeline-Building/2_PipelineOTU/mothur.md

 ```

 ## Align the contigs to SILVA
+* How can the range in coordinates stretch so far over SILVA?

 Align the contigs to the (customized) [SILVA](https://www.arb-silva.de/) reference data base.

-?
-How can the range in coordinates stretch so far over SILVA?

 ```bash
 align.seqs(fasta=wine.trim.contigs.good.unique.fasta, reference=silva.v132.align, flip=f)